top of page

 Here are three practical steps to help you apply Mr. Spiner's couplet:

-1. Believe--for the moment--that your readers can imagine only what you specifically write on the page.
+1. Believe--for the moment--that your readers can only imagine what you write on the page.
 They can imagine nothing more.

 2. Write down every action the character makes, no matter how relevant or inconsequential, again remembering that your readers have no independent imagination.